mastering black friday performance

 6. Executive Control and Reporting

-During peak season, alignment beats creativity.
+During peak season, alignment beats creativity, by far.

 Use one source of truth across GA4, Ads, and CRM.